2024/2025

 The USGA/SCGA GHIN system wants you to post your Best Ball rounds and uses the “Most Likely Score” when you don’t hole out.

-• A simple guide: if you’re on the green, within 20 yards, and you pick up, add 2 strokes.
+- A guide: if you’re on the green, within 20 yards, and you pick up, add 2 strokes.

 If you know what Net Double Bogey is, and how it replaced ESC or Equitable Stroke Control on January 1st 2019, then please read no further.
 If you don’t know, in order to post correctly, no matter what your Handicap is, then read this short explanation.

 The now defunct ESC and the new Net Double Bogey both have the same purpose – to control the upward movement of a player’s GHIN when he has a few really bad holes per round.
-If the gross score on these horrendous holes wasn’t limited, a player’s GHIN would go sky high, and he’d be getting too many “POPS” and he’d be close to unbeatable in Best Ball competitions which are the majority of the competitions.
-So now, a Net Double Bogey is the highest score anyone at any Handicap can take on any one hole.
+If the gross score on these horrendous holes wasn’t limited, a player’s GHIN would go sky high, and he’d be getting too many “POPS” and he’d be close to unbeatable in Best Ball competitions.

 WHAT IS A NET DOUBLE BOGEY?

-• If it is not a stroke hole for you, Net Par is 4, Net Double Bogey is 6 – if you make a 7 or higher you post a 6
+- Non stroke hole – Net Par is 4, Net Double Bogey is 6.
+Score a “7” or higher you post a 6.

-• If you get a stroke on the Par 4, Net Par becomes 5, the max Net Double Bogey is 7 – if you make an 8 or higher, you must post a 7.
+- Stroke holes – Net Par is 5, the max Net Double Bogey is 7.
+An “8” or higher, you post a 7.

 Thank you,